Key Takeaways

 To attract users, it’s important to create relevant and valuable content.
 Focus on answering questions, solving problems, and providing information that is valuable to your visitors.

 In other words: Keep your blog posts, category pages, and product pages short, concise, and comprehensive.
-If you do this, the amount of text will come naturally and naturally.
+If you do this, the amount of text will come naturally.
+Think about what questions your customers actually ask when they call or email you – those are the topics you should cover.

-It doesn’t hurt you to write 3,000 words if that’s what it takes to write comprehensively on the topic but don’t make text length a goal in itself.
+It doesn’t hurt to write 3,000 words if that’s what it takes to write comprehensively on the topic, but don’t make text length a goal in itself.
+Focus instead on covering all aspects of the topic and providing actionable advice that readers can actually use.

 SEO-friendly URLs

-SEO-friendly URLs refer to web addresses (URLs) on a website that are structured, descriptive, and easy to understand for both humans and search engines.
-Your URLs should be made to give a clear indication of the content of the associated landing page.
+SEO-friendly URLs refer to web addresses that are structured, descriptive, and easy to understand for both humans and search engines.
+Your URLs should give a clear indication of the content of the associated landing page.

-SEO-friendly URLs often contain relevant keywords or descriptive words that give users and search engines an idea of what they can expect to find on that page.
+SEO-friendly URLs often contain relevant keywords that give users and search engines an idea of what to expect on that page.
+For example, “yourwebsite.com/seo-for-beginners” is much better than “yourwebsite.com/page?id=12345”.

 To create SEO-friendly URLs, you should follow these principles:

-Relevant keywords: The URL should contain relevant keywords that reflect the content of the webpage.
+Relevant keywords: The URL should contain keywords that reflect the content.
 This helps search engines understand what the page is about and improves relevance in search results.

 Short and sweet: Avoid long and complex URLs.
 Short URLs are easier to read, remember, and share.
-They also give a clear and concise indication of what users can expect to find on the page.
+Aim for 3-5 words maximum.

 Use hyphens: To separate words in the URL, it’s best to use hyphens (“-“) instead of underscores or spaces.
-This improves the readability and comprehension of the URL.
-Google reads hyphens as spaces.
+This improves readability.
+Google reads hyphens as spaces, while underscores are treated as connecting characters without separation.

 Page titles and meta descriptions (metadata)

-As a beginner in SEO, it can be difficult to navigate the meaning of words because there are many words for the same thing.
+As a beginner in SEO, it can be difficult to navigate the definitions because there are often many words for the same thing.
 This is the case with page titles and meta descriptions, also known collectively as metadata.

-Metadata are elements you find in your site’s code – and don’t worry, you don’t have to dig into the code to optimize either page titles or meta descriptions.
+Metadata are elements you find in your site’s code – and don’t worry, you don’t have to dig into the code to optimize them.
+Most content management systems have simple fields where you can enter these.

-The page title is the text that appears in your browser tab and is also the text that appears when you look at the Google search engine results page (also known as “SERP”) as illustrated in the image below.
-The meta description is the longer description (in black) below the page title.
+The page title is the text that appears in your browser tab and in the Google search engine results page (also known as “SERP”) as illustrated in the image below.
+The meta description is the longer description below the page title.

-All your titles and descriptions should be unique and thus not duplicated, contain the primary keyword that you are trying to rank for (preferably as early as possible in the sentence), and be neither too long nor too short.
+All your titles and descriptions should be unique, contain the primary keyword you are attempting to rank for (preferably as early as possible), and be neither too long nor too short.

-Both metadata are important for your SEO work.
+Both pieces of metadata are important for your SEO work.
 The page title has a direct impact on your rankings on Google.
-In addition, it has a big impact on your click-through rate (what percentage of people who see your page in the search results end up clicking on your page), because a well-written and interesting page title will make people click on your page rather than your competitors.
+In addition, it has a big impact on your click-through rate, because a well-written title will make people click on your page rather than your competitors’.

-The meta description is also important, but not quite as important as the page title.
-The meta description doesn’t have a direct impact on your rankings, but can positively and negatively affect your click-through rate depending on how well-written and interesting it is.
+The meta description is also important, but doesn’t have a direct impact on your rankings.
+Instead, it can positively or negatively affect your click-through rate depending on how well-written it is.
+Think of it as your advertising copy.

 Headline optimization (H1, H2 and H3)

-A well-structured page with proper use of headings (H1, H2, H3, etc.) also known as “H-tags” not only helps users understand your content but also search engines understand the hierarchy of information on your page.
+A well-structured page with proper use of headings (H1, H2, H3, etc.) not only helps users understand your content but also helps search engines understand the hierarchy of information.
+Think of your headings as a table of contents that guides both readers and search engines through your content.

-All your landing pages should have headings, but it doesn’t matter what the headings are.
-They should be optimized for the keyword(s) you want to rank for on your blog posts, category pages, and product pages.
+All your landing pages should have headings, and they should be optimized for the keyword(s) you want to rank for on your blog posts, category pages, and product pages.

 Overall, there is only one guideline that is a must: Have only one H1 per landing page.

-H3 – Sub-subheadings for paragraphs within paragraphs.
+H3 – Sub-subheadings for paragraphs within sections.
 Used when you go a little deeper into a topic.

-H4, H5, and H6 – For unimportant headings or highlighted details.
-Rarely used for anything other than enlarging parts of texts without the use of custom code.
+H4, H5, and H6 – For highlighted details.
+Rarely used for anything other than enlarging parts of texts without custom code.
+Most content never needs to go deeper than H3.

-Here it’s important to go back to your keyword analysis and use your primary and secondary keywords hierarchically according to how important they are to you.
+It’s important to use your primary and secondary keywords hierarchically according to how important they are to you.

-For the remainder of your H2s and H3s, it’s “free play”, but make sure they are relevant to the topic and if possible, include related words (also known as LSI keywords) in your remaining headings to stay in the “universe” and provide additional context.
+For your remaining H2s and H3s, make sure they are relevant to the topic and, if possible, include related words (LSI keywords) to provide additional context.
+For example, if your main keyword is “coffee maker,” related terms might include “brew,” “espresso,” “filter,” and “grind.”

 Describe your images with alt tags